Discovering Origami

 Our Chiyogami pictured with our Snowflower furoshiki

 We stock beautiful Chiyogami in Small (8.5cm square), Medium ( 12cm square), and Large ( 15cm square).
-The patterns are varied an random, but always complex and beautiful.
+The patterns are varied and random, but always complex and beautiful.
 Many of the designs are run through with golden ink.

 Origami is central to Japanese wrapping culture: it is synonymous with furoshiki folding and the folding and wearing of kimono and obi.
 You might enjoy our blogs that explore Japanese Wrapping Culture, and also Gift-wrapping: Creative Ideas from Japan, too!